StegSchreck/RatS/README.md

     **Linux:** `sudo ./InstallGeckodriver.sh`, for this you will need to have tar and wget installed.

     **MAC:** `brew install geckodriver`
-1. Copy the `credentials.cfg.orig` file to `credentials.cfg` and insert your credentials for the sites there.
+1. Copy the `credentials.cfg.orig` file to `credentials.cfg` and insert your credentials for the sites you need there.

+    Copying the file will conserve the possibility to do a `git pull` later on without overwriting your credentials.
 1. Execute the script with **Python3**
     `python3 transfer_ratings.py --source trakt --destination movielens`